sendgrid/sendgrid-google-java/README.md

-# sendgrid-java #
+# Sendgrid-google-java #

-This library allows you to quickly and easily send emails through SendGrid using Java.
+This library allows you to quickly and easily send emails from Google App Engine through SendGrid using Java.

 ## License ##
 Licensed under the MIT License.